AtoVproject/16n-AtoVproject-rework/Case/README.md

 These are files you can send to you laser cutting services (Ponoko, Modulor etc...) to make a case for your Berlin Modular Edition 16n faderbank

 I can also cut one for you!
-Send me an email at atovproject@gmail.com!
+Send me an email at info@atovproject.de !

 Two version of the case design are available for 3 or 4mm materials.
 This case will work with the 22mm standoffs included in the mouser carts